masastack/MASA.Framework/src/Isolation/Masa.Contrib.Isolation.MultiTenant/README.md

         isolationBuilder => isolationBuilder.SetTenantKey("tenant").UseMultiTenant());// Use tenant isolation
 });
 ````
-* How to change the parser
+* The default parser is not easy to use, want to change the default parser?

 ```` C#
 builder.Services.AddEventBus(eventBusBuilder =>